david-bogdan-r/ARTEMIS/README.md

 ## Reference

+TODO

 ## How ARTEMIS works

 ARTEMIS reads a reference and a query structure from the specified coordinate files in PDB or in mmCIF format and finds two alignments of structure sequences.
 The first alignment does not allow rearrangement and is fed to the standard output.
+If verbose mode is enabled, the characteristics of the second alignment, which allows permutations, are additionally fed to the standard output.
+Verbose mode is enabled automatically if the TM-score of the permutation alignment (normalised by the length of the query structure) is 10% higher than the TM-score of the alignment without permutations.
-The second alignment allows permutations and only its characteristics are fed to the standard output.
-The user can choose to save the query structure superpositions in PDB or mmCIF format and the tables of residue correspondences to a specified folder.
+The user can choose to save the superpositions of the query structures in PDB or mmCIF format and the residue matching tables in the specified folder.
+If verbose mode is disabled, only the superposition and the residue matching table for alignment without permutations are saved.
 By default, ARTEMIS reads the entire first models of the input files.

-The ARTEMIS algorithm works as follows:
+### Algorithm

-- perform superpositions of the query structure on the reference structure by each possible pair of residues between them (the superposition operator is calculated using Kabsch's algorithm between 3-atom coordinate representations of residues);
+- perform superpositions of the query structure on the reference structure by each possible pair of residues between the sets *rseed* and *qseed* (the superposition operator is calculated using Kabsch's algorithm between 3-atom coordinate representations of residues);
 - in each superposition find a set of residue pairs between structures with a distance not greater than *matchrange* angstroms between C3' atoms;
 - among the *nlagest* largest sets of residue pairs, build alignments with and without permutations:
-  - by the subset of mutually closest pairs superimpose the query structure on the reference structure (3-atom coordinate representations of residues);
+  - by the subset of mutually closest pairs superimpose the query structure on the reference structure (using 3-atom coordinate representations of residues);
   - closest pairs of residues between resuperimposed structures with the distance between C3' atoms not greater than 8 angstroms are considered to be **alignments with permutations**;
-  - calculate the score matrix:
+  - calculate the Score Matrix
     - multiply the matrix of distances between C3' atoms of superimposed structures by -1;
-    - shift the matrix to the left by the minimum value in it;
+    - shift the matrix to the left by the minimum value in it (values in the matrix are not negative);
-    - shift the matrix to the left by the minimum value in the cells of residue pairs from the permutation alignment (the matrix stays non-negative);
+    - shift the matrix to the left by the minimum value in the cells of residue pairs from the permutation alignment (all matrix cells corresponding to pairs of residues of permutation alignment have non-negative values);
-    - shift the matrix to the left by the *shift* value to promote alignment of residue pairs at a distance less than *shift*
+    - shift the matrix to the right by *shift* to increase the coverage in the alignment.
-  - finding an **alignment** by Needleman-Wunsch Algorithm
+  - finding an **alignment** by Needleman-Wunsch Algorithm (score maximisation)
 - select the better alignments by TM-score sum for the two structures.

 ## Installation